CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 Comments begin with the # symbol.

 ### Hello World Example
-The following is a simple example to give you an idea of how SLANG is structured and can be used to ensure your environment is set up properly to run flows.
+The following is a simple example to give you an idea of how CloudSlang is structured and can be used to ensure your environment is set up properly to run flows.

 ####Prerequisites
-This example uses the SLANG CLI to run a flow.
-See the [SLANG CLI](#/docs#slang-cli) section for instructions on how to download and run the CLI.
+This example uses the CloudSlang CLI to run a flow.
+See the [CloudSlang CLI](#/docs#cloudslang-cli) section for instructions on how to download and run the CLI.

-Although SLANG files can be composed in any text editor, using a modern code editor with support for YAML syntax highlighting is recommended.
-See [Sublime Integration](#/docs#sublime-integration) for instructions on how to download, install and use the SLANG snippets for [Sublime Text](http://www.sublimetext.com/).
+Although CloudSlang files can be composed in any text editor, using a modern code editor with support for YAML syntax highlighting is recommended.
+See [Sublime Integration](#/docs#sublime-integration) for instructions on how to download, install and use the CloudSlang snippets for [Sublime Text](http://www.sublimetext.com/).

 ####Code files
-In a new folder, create two new SLANG files, hello_world.sl and print.sl, and copy the code below.
+In a new folder, create two new CloudSlang files, hello_world.sl and print.sl, and copy the code below.

 **hello_world.sl**
 ```yaml